AdobeDocs/commerce-knowledge-base.en/help/best-practices/general/product-limits-best-practice.md

 ---
+description: It is best practice to minimize the number of product Stocking Keeping Units (SKUs) to avoid performance degradation.
+The recommended effective product max is 10M.
+labels: 2.3,2.3.x,2.4,2.4.x,SKU,best practices,catalog,performance,product,stores,Adobe Commerce,cloud infrastructure,on-premises,Magento
 title: Product limits best practice
-labels: 2.3,2.3.x,2.4,2.4.x,SKU,best practices,catalog,performance,product,stores,Adobe Commerce,cloud infrastructure,on-premises,Magento
 ---

+# Product limits best practice

 It is best practice to minimize the number of product Stocking Keeping Units (SKUs) to avoid performance degradation.
 The recommended effective product max is 10M.